textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 We turn our static page templates into functional ones by adding [Textpattern tags](https://docs.textpattern.io/tags/tag-basics/), which are placeholders for dynamic content.

 Return to the [Pages panel](https://docs.textpattern.io/administration/pages-panel) and to the `default` template.
-Delete the anchor to Page 2 we added earlier; in its place enter...
+Delete the anchor to Page 2 we added earlier; in its place enter…

 ~~~ html
 <txp:section_list />
 ~~~

-...and resave the template.
+…and resave the template.

 Before looking at the results, go to the [Sections panel](https://docs.textpattern.io/administration/sections-panel).
 Find the `articles` section, edit it and change its 'Uses page' setting to `default`, then press the 'Save' button for this section.
 Do the same for your `page2` section: change its 'Uses page' setting to `default`.
 While you're here, change its 'Section title' to `Page 2`.
 Save your changes.